 If results of the CBC indicate anemia, it may be followed up with an examination of a blood smear or a differential, which counts white blood cells.
 The smear review can provide additional information, such as the shape of red blood cells and the presence of abnormal cells, which can help diagnose and classify anemia.

-This test provides information on the number of relatively immature red blood cells in a person's sample.
+This test provides information on the number of relatively immature red blood cells in a person's blood sample.
 When someone has anemia (low RBC count, hemoglobin, and hematocrit), the results of this test can help determine the cause and/or help classify the type of anemia.
 For example, for a person with anemia, an inappropriately low reticulocyte count often indicates decrease in red blood cell production in the bone marrow.

 Results from these tests may give clues as to the cause.
 Several other tests may be run to help determine the cause of the anemia and to guide treatment.
 See the individual discussions of the different types of anemia for more on these.